SHELFLIFE GROCERY MANAGEMENT

 Owen Clifford, head of Retail Sector, Bank of Ireland, presents the Supreme Champion – The National Grocery Manager of the Year Award to Michael Walsh of Scally’s SuperValu, Clonakilty, Cork, at the ShelfLife Grocery Management Awards 2024

-Ireland’s grocery retail industry gathered at Dublin’s Royal Marine Hotel on Thursday, 9 July, for the 2024 ShelfLife Grocery Management Awards, recognising individual management excellence in the sector.
+Ireland’s grocery retail industry will once again come together at Dublin’s Royal Marine Hotel on 14th May for the 2025 ShelfLife Grocery Management Awards, celebrating individual excellence in grocery retail management.

-Led by MC Shay Byrne of RTE Radio One, the prestigious, independently judged awards ceremony is supported by platinum sponsor Bank of Ireland and carried out in association with Excel Recruitment.
+Led by MC Shay Byrne of RTÉ Radio One, the independently judged awards ceremony is proudly supported by platinum sponsor Bank of Ireland, in association with Excel Recruitment.

 “Bank of Ireland are delighted to once again be lead sponsor of the Grocery management awards.
 These awards showcase the excellent standards and service delivered by the Irish grocery sector.
 They also celebrate the significant contribution made by personnel within the sector to their local communities nationwide.
 Personally, it remains a privilege to support & recognise all that’s great about the internationally renowned Irish grocery sector“